donotpush/kubernetes-aws/README.md

 ```
 Option 1: Use this repository, just edit terraform.tfvars with your own settings, and jump to step 2.

 Option 2: Use another repository, and treat this repository as a terraform module.
-If choose this option do not forget about provider.tf.
 Module example:

     module "cluster" {
         source  = "git@github.com:donotpush/kubernetes-aws.git"